Round & Round (New Order song): Artwork

 The artwork by Peter Saville mirrors the Technique album cover, but uses a different statue with a red or blue (depending on which version is owned) background.
 With the single following the New Order tradition of not including the title within the lyrics, the line "The picture you see is no portrait of me" was stickered on varying sleeves.

 Critical reception

 Malu Halasa, reviewer of British music newspaper Record Mirror, found the track "flamboyant, eminently danceable" with sound of "traditional gem from the Joy Division / New Order period".
 In turn Simon Williams New Musical Express chided the song for lack of novelty.
-He wrote: "New Order haven't seriously affected my tender yound hormones since "1963".
+He wrote: "New Order haven't seriously affected my tender young hormones since "1963".
 And their latest evacuee from Technology unwittingly exacerbates this unsatisfying state of affairs, as the customary swathes of synths, rhythmic ribbons and bass bandages wrap themselves around a once-skeletal framework...
 I'm sure that it sounds great at le discotheque after 15 gallons of hyper-toxic, liver-sizzling Latvian lager, but what doesn't?".